Jim-ZhenXue/acml-2016-website/pages/conference/photos_hobbiton.rst

 provided with one of our exclusive Southfarthing beverages, before being whisked away to enjoy a banquet feast fit for a Hobbit.

+**PLEASE NOTE:** Hobbiton have two golf carts available for the duration of the tour if you find it difficult to stand or walk for long periods of time.
+Each golf cart has three seats.
+To book a seat on one of these golf carts, please email acml2016@waikato.ac.nz ASAP.

 .. slides::

    ../../galleries/hobbiton/hobbiton.jpg